 What spaces are you currently designing?

-Right now, I’m working on transitioning the showroom into fall.
+Right now, I’m working on transitioning the furniture store into fall.
 It is important to showcase different styles that will appeal to different clients and work in various spaces.
-The flow of the showroom floor is also very important to show clients what our pieces would look like in their homes.
+The flow of the furniture store floor is also very important to show clients what our pieces would look like in their homes.

 Finish this sentence.
 Every space needs…